-If you’re interested in having me talk at a conference, here are the talks I can give.
-They are all 1h long, including time for questions, although I can make them shorter or longer.
+If you’re interested in having me talk at a conference or at your company, here are some of the talks I can give.
+They are typically 1h long, including time for questions, although I can make them shorter or longer.
 You’ll find my bio at the bottom.
-I also give talks and workshops privately – these need to be arranged through my employer, ThoughtWorks.
+If you’d like me to talk at your event, email me at talks at jezhumble dot com.

 Businesses rely on getting valuable new software into the hands of users as fast as possible, while making sure that they keep their production environments stable.
 Continuous Delivery is a revolutionary and scalable approach to software delivery that enables any team, including teams within enterprise IT organizations, to achieve rapid, reliable releases through better collaboration between developers, testers, DBAs and operations, and automation of the build, deploy, test and release process.

 I’ll start by discussing the value of CD to the business, inspired by the lean startup movement.
 I’ll then present the principles and practices involved in continuous delivery, including value stream mapping, the deployment pipeline, acceptance test driven development, zero-downtime releases, and incremental development.
 I’ll cover how CD is enabled by an ecosystem including Devops, cloud computing, agile testing, and continuous deployment.
 Finally I’ll talk about how continuous delivery can co-exist with ITIL and compliance in an enterprise environment.